About USC Gould

 What are my chances of finding a job outside of Southern California after graduation?

 An increasing number of USC Gould graduates choose to begin their professional careers outside of Southern California and are successful in doing so.
 If you wish to work in other markets, you will work closely with a career counselor in the Career Services Office to develop a proactive long-distance job search strategy and tap the legendary USC Gould alumni network for support and assistance.
-In addition, our students interview at the Washington, D.C., New York, San Francisco Bay Area and Chicago off-campus recruitment fairs held annually in these markets.
+In addition, our students interview at the Washington, D.C., New York, Chicago, and Texas off-campus recruitment fairs held annually in these markets.

 Do USC Gould graduates find jobs in entertainment law?

 While finding a full-time position in the entertainment field upon graduation is challenging, we offer many resources to USC Gould students interested in this career path.
 As early as possible in your law school career, we recommend that you meet with USC Gould graduates in the entertainment industry to learn more about this career path, secure relevant internships, pursue our Media and Entertainment certificate, and enlist the assistance of one of our dedicated career counselors.

 How does the Career Services Office assist students interested in government and/or public interest careers?

 Each year approximately 10 to 20 percent of our graduates start their careers at government agencies and public interest organizations.
 Knowledgeable career counselors in the Career Services Office will advise you in your summer and full-time public-sector job searches.
 In addition, we offer numerous career workshops and events that showcase and prepare you for these rewarding and important career settings.
 The annual Public Interest Career Day highlights hundreds of interviewing employers and relevant career panels, and USC Gould sponsors students to attend the Equal Justice Works conference and job fair in Washington D.C.
 Further, you will have access to numerous print and online materials specifically geared toward careers in public interest law and government.